wgroeneveld/brainbaking/content/post/development-principles-in-cooking.md

 published: true
 ---

 A lot of people seem to think I'm the kind of chef who uses loads and loads of ingredients, combining and layering without thinking twice.
 We were having a discussion about what to cook for dinner this evening.
-It's ['donerdag veggiedag'](http://www.evavzw.be/donderdag-veggiedag), an initiative from the Belgian EVA VZW to eat a vegetarian meal each thursday, and since I'm a vegetarian, it's generally accepted that I should know a lot of good recipes.
+It's ['donderdag veggiedag'](http://www.evavzw.be/donderdag-veggiedag), an initiative from the Belgian EVA VZW to eat a vegetarian meal each thursday, and since I'm a vegetarian, it's generally accepted that I should know a lot of good recipes.

 > Friend: "So, what's for dinner today, veggie?"<br/>
 Me "Uhm, act-"<br/>